adamchristiansen/text-summarizer/README.md

 # An extractive text summarizer

-This is a project for the University of Lethbridge graduate level CPSC 5310 course, Advanced Data Processing.
+This is a project for the University of Lethbridge graduate level CPSC 5310 course, Studies in Computation Intelligence: Advanced Data Processing.
 The strategies implemented are based on the work of Gong and Liu.

 > Yihong Gong and Xin Liu.
 Generic text summarization using relevance measure
 > and latent semantic analysis.